-14 Fun Facts About The Birdcage
+14 Facts About The Birdcage On Its 25th Anniversary

 Mike Nichols and Elaine May were an influential improv comedy duo in the 1950s and 1960s who both achieved fame individually in feature films.
-Nichols (director of Who's Afraid of Virginia Woolf?, The Graduate) saw La Cage aux Folles and believed it could be remade as an American movie, and May (screenwriter of Heaven Can Wait, Ishtar) wrote the adaptation.
+Nichols (director of Who's Afraid of Virginia Woolf? and The Graduate) saw La Cage aux Folles and believed it could be remade as an American movie, and May (screenwriter of Heaven Can Wait and Ishtar) wrote the adaptation.
 "We've never done a movie from first to last together," Nichols said in the official production notes.
 "This is a project we've wanted to do for 15 years because we knew from the first that it was a timeless comedy with a terrific plot and a wonderful ending."
 Two years later they would collaborate again when May adapted Primary Colors (1998) for the screen, with Nichols directing.

 Steve Martin was set to play Armand, with Robin Williams playing his partner Albert, but there were scheduling conflicts on Martin's end.
 Williams said he didn't want to play Albert anyway, believing he had already dressed in drag enough with Mrs. Doubtfire (1993).

 3. Mike Nichols cast Broadway actors in The Birdcage.

 Nichols offered Nathan Lane the part of Albert while he was starring in Neil Simon's Laughter on the 23rd Floor on Broadway.
 Lane said it was a "dream come true."
 Nichols also cast a pre-Ally McBeal Calista Flockhart, despite her having minimal Hollywood experience, after seeing her in an Off-Broadway production of The Loop.